TheFes/cheapest-energy-hours/documentation/1-source_data.md

 ## TEMPLATE SENSOR CONFIGURATION

-### CREATING A FORECAST SENSOR USING THE ACTION
+### CREATING A FORECAST SENSOR USING THE ACTION (USING THE TEMPLATE BLUEPRINT)

-Some integrations (like the core [EnergyZero](<https://www.home-assistant.io/integrations/energyzero/>) and [EasyEnergy](<https://www.home-assistant.io/integrations/easyenergy/>) integrations) don't provide the forecast by default in an attribute.
+Some integrations (like the core [EnergyZero](<https://www.home-assistant.io/integrations/energyzero/>), [EasyEnergy](<https://www.home-assistant.io/integrations/easyenergy/>), [Nordpool](<https://www.home-assistant.io/integrations/nordpool/>) and [Tibber](https://www.home-assistant.io/integrations/tibber/) integrations) don't provide the forecast by default in an attribute.
 However they provide an action to retrieve the prices.

 I've createad a blueprint to create a template sensor which stores the prices in an attribute.
 The template sensor will store the prices for yesterday, today and tomorrow (when available).
 It will trigger every 15 minutes to ensure that the state is updated and reflects the current price.